sefacihangir/non-dev-intro/README.md

  - To understand some high level concepts related to programming.

  This presentation is not intended to serve as an introduction to programming for future developers.

+# Resources

+You can find the proposed presentation on [GitHub Pages](https://serban-petrescu.github.io/non-dev-intro/) (check out the `gh-pages` branch; thanks go to hakimel for his excellent [Reveal-Js Framework](https://github.com/hakimel/reveal.js/)).

+Apart from the code of this repository, also some very small [JavaDoc](https://serban-petrescu.github.io/non-dev-intro/javadoc/) and [JsDoc](https://serban-petrescu.github.io/non-dev-intro/jsdoc/msg.demo.Employee.html) are produced as part of the workshop.